 Plymouth Tube Company uses a rigorous assessment process to promote continual improvement at all its facilities with a goal of meeting “world class” manufacturing standards.
 A corporate led assessment team conducts week-long visits at each facility annually, grading it on a variety of criteria ranging from Level One (“Mass production”) to Level Five (“World Class”).
 Environmental goals are included in the criteria.
 Thus, Plymouth Tube treats environmental performance as an integral part of its effort in pursuit of manufacturing excellence.

 The centerpiece of this process is Plymouth Tube’s Manufacturing Assessment checklist.
-This extensive checklist reflects the key management strategies of the company, including Lean, [putting Lean in italics was a change made by Rick F, so I think we need to keep it that way] techniques.
-Within the checklist is a section specifically focusing on “Environmental Impact.”
+This extensive checklist reflects the key management strategies of the company, including Lean, techniques.
+Within the checklist is a section specifically focusing on “Environmental Impacts.”
 For example, the checklist defines a “level one” facility as one that “complies with known legal and regulatory requirements and reacts if issues are identified.”
 At level one there is low awareness of environmental impacts, and regulatory violations may occur occasionally.
 At level two, the facility takes initiative to understand impacts and establishes a formal Waste Minimization program.
 To move up to level three, the facility must identify and prioritize all waste streams for minimization, with substantial improvements on the highest priority waste streams.
 A facility must make further changes to be considered level four, including achieving ISO 14001 certification or participation in OSHA’s Voluntary Protection Programs (VPP).
 At the highest level, level five, the facility must take further steps, including complete elimination of landfill waste, exceeding all environmental regulations, reducing energy consumption by 11%, serving as a resource to local governments for solving environmental problems, and achieving high level recognition as an environmental leader.